-Medical marijuana is often the subject of many a controversial discussion.
-How did it change from getting people high to treating people almost overnight?
+Medical marijuana is often the subject of many controversial discussions.
+How did it change from getting people high to potentially offering medical benefits almost overnight?

 It’s a topic that’s amassed different reactions as people struggle to wrap their heads around it.
-Others are far more willing to jump right in and experience its many medical benefits.
-While others, such as scientists and doctors, scramble back to their labs, medical marijuana the subject of their research.
+Some are far more willing to jump right in and experience its many possible medical benefits.
+Others, such as scientists and doctors, scramble back to their labs to make medical marijuana the subject of their research.

-To help clear the air, medical marijuana has come a long way, as said researchers continue to discover its health potential.
-And with over two-thirds of the American states legalizing it, medical marijuana is now being used to treat certain conditions.
+To help clear the air, medical marijuana has come a long way in these conversations as said researchers continue to discover its possible health potential.
+And with over two-thirds of the American states legalizing it, medical marijuana is now being used to possibly help certain conditions.
 But before we get into that, we must define medical marijuana.

 Medical marijuana is derived from the Cannabis Sativa plant.
-And unlike the CBD oils or topical that only contains the CBD compound, this one includes CBN, CBD, and THC.
+And unlike the CBD oils or topicals that only contain the CBD compound, pure medical marijuana includes CBN, CBD, and THC.

 It should be noted that THC is the compound responsible for making people high.
 CBD does not and only works to interact with the cannabinoid receptors found in the endocannabinoid system.
-This is what gives CBD its ability to reduce pain and alleviate anxiety, among other benefits.
+This is what gives CBD the potential to reduce pain and alleviate anxiety, among other benefits.

 CBN, as it stands, hasn’t been studied as extensively as THC and CBD.
 But it forms as a result of THC breaking down and aging.
-It does demonstrate properties that enhance its potential benefits.
-For instance, it’s been found to portray neuroprotective and anti-inflammatory properties.
+It does demonstrate properties that may enhance its potential benefits.
+For instance, it may impart neuroprotective and anti-inflammatory properties.

 Uses for Medical Marijuana

 Alleviating pain has been found as the number one reason Americans use medical marijuana.
 Not treating pain can impact someone’s life immensely.
 From affecting their sleep patterns to increasing their stress levels, constant pain is a complex condition to live with.